atarazana/gramola-operator/ABSTRACT.md

 ## TL;DR

-I'm presenting an end-to-end Operator Framework laboratory and demo guide for Operaror SDK 1.0.0 all in the same [`repository`](https://github.com/atarazana/gramola-operator)
+I'm presenting an end-to-end Operator Framework laboratory and demo guide for Operator SDK 1.0.0 all in the same [`repository`](https://github.com/atarazana/gramola-operator)

 The purpose of this repository is twofold: